pietrodileo/howlong/GUIDE.en.md

 | CSV | Simple tabular interchange |
 | ZIP | Exporting several Library estimates together |

+After a file export completes, use **Open** in the confirmation message to open the generated file.
+In browser development mode this opens the downloaded copy; the desktop app opens the saved filesystem path.

 Use **Settings → Export workspace** to back up settings and models.
 Estimate files live separately in the Library folder and should be backed up as well.

 ## Settings